Ivan5d/plc_programs/README.md

 GX Works 2 Software
 ```

-Comments: Add new inductive sensor, but can´t uploaded.
+Comments: Add new inductive sensor to winding machine, but LD wasn't able to be uploaded.